muhlemmer/gd/README.md

 First of all, have a look to the (example) configuration files in `/etc/gd/conf.d`.
 Since some variables are shared between scripts, all the files in `conf.d` are sourced by every script, in ascending order.
 If you define a variable setting in a higher numbered file, it overwrites a previous definition.
 Variables that are commented out, reflect the default setting in the scripts.
 The example configuration is broken down in multiple files, to reflect the variables which are used by each script.
 You could, however, define everything in a single file and override the defaults by naming it `99-myconfig.sh`.

-All accepted script variables are mentioned and explianed in the config files' comments.
+All accepted script variables are mentioned and explained in the config files' comments.
 Please read those for more information.

 ### /etc/gd/portage

 Here you'll find the portage configuration used by the `gd-build-packages.sh` script.
 If you intend to use that script (not obligatory), you might want to check `make.conf` to reflect the target machine where you want to run the iso on.
-The default settings compile to a generic x86-64 target, using static linking where possible and optimised for size.
+The default settings compile to a generic x86-64 target, using static linking where possible and optimized for size.
 In theory this should run on any x86-64 machine.
-If you are on a different arch, you defenitly want to change things here!
+If you are on a different arch, you definitely want to change things here!
-There are no facilites in this scripts to cross-compile, but it might be hacked in if you are into that kind of thing.
+There are no facilities in this scripts to cross-compile, but it might be hacked in if you are into that kind of thing.

 ### /etc/gd/include

 These files will be included in the initramfs root. `include` reflects the top level of the initramfs' root filesystem.
 There need to be at least an executable `init` implementation there.
-It is the projets' goal to provide more meanigful scripts here, but that is stil a work in progress.
+It is the projects' goal to provide more meaningful scripts here, but that is still a work in progress.

 ## Support

-These scripts are quite strait forward and are just a list of steps you would need to do if you'd want to create a bootable iso image for a generic target, on a gentoo machine, manually.
-The target audience is experienced users, who can easily modify the scripts in case thay don't work.
-For that reason, it is not the developer's intention to provide any support to persons who wracked their system with this scripts.
+These scripts are quite strait forward and are just a list of steps you would need to do if you'd want to create a boot-able iso image for a generic target, on a gentoo machine, manually.
+The target audience is experienced users, who can easily modify the scripts in case they don't work.
+For that reason, it is not the developer's intention to provide any support to persons who wracked their system using any of this scripts.

 Please note that executable script documentation is this a work is process, but in the end should cover everything you need to know.
 If there is anything unclear documentation wise, you can raise an issue and I'll get back to you asap.

 ### Issue / bug reporting

 Please don't raise issues requesting all kinds of functionality, you are free to contribute instead.
-Any package build failures are ussualy just the result of a mismatch between the system's native profile and the one gd-build-packages.sh attempts to compile to.
+Any package build failures are usually just the result of a mismatch between the system's native profile and the one `gd-build-packages.sh` attempts to compile to.
 You need to examine and play around with package useflags and portage configuration to get it going the right way.

-If, however you find a mis-behaviour of the scripts itself, please raise an issue explaining:
+If, however you find a miss-behaviour of the scripts itself, please raise an issue explaining:
  1. Which of the scripts
  2. What did you expect to happen?
  3. What happened?

 ## Contributing

 Please send a pull request for any improvements made.
-For any changes towards the portage config, please explain carfully how such a setting would serve the world and not just your setup.
+For any changes towards the portage config, please explain carefully how such a setting would serve the world and not just your setup.

 ## License